What is a "Formal Complaint"?

 • issues addressed by other legislation.

-• a decision of Council, board, or committee.
+• a decision of Council, a board, or a committee.

 • internal employee complaints.